tedivm/puppet-psad/README.md

 include psad
 ```

-You can also pass parameters for custom behavior
+You can also pass parameters for custom behavior.

 ```puppet
 class { 'psad' :